jshevvik/jshevvik/README.md

 # Hi, I'm Julia 👋

-### Junior Frontend Developer with a Full-stack background
+### Junior Software Developer · Java & Web Development

-*Building clear, responsive and user-friendly web experiences.*
+*I enjoy understanding how a product works as a whole — from the interface to the logic and data behind it.*

-📍 Spain &nbsp;·&nbsp; 💼 Open to Junior Frontend and frontend-oriented Full-stack opportunities
+📍 Spain · Open to junior software development opportunities

 </div>